 Ghostwood is rather unusual and mysterious driftwood at first glance.
-The erotically twisted stems that branch out from the trunk can give off a very eccentric appearance to any vivarium it is placed in.
-If you’ve ever wondered what exactly is this type of driftwood and what is it capable of, this article will fill the void and give insight to the remarkable wood circulating so much hype around recently.
+The erotically twisted stems that branch out from the trunk can give off a very eccentric appearance to any vivarium in it is placed in.
+If you’ve ever wondered what exactly is this type of driftwood and what is it capable of, this article will fill the void and give insight into the remarkable wood circulating so much hype around recently.

 What Is Ghostwood?

 Ghostwood is a unique type of wood that originates from various species within the genus Juniperus.
 Depending on what country it is exported from, it will vary slightly in appearance.
 This article will cover the species Juniperus Californica which is native to the western parts of North America.
-This specific plant is where the majority of Ghostwood sold within the United States is harvested from.
+This specific plant is where the majority of Ghostwood sold within the United States is harvested.

 California Driftwood Facts

 The wood Juniperus Californica produces within the vivarium niche is commonly known as California Driftwood.
 California Driftwood earned the nickname Ghostwood because of its pale, paranormal-like formation.
 The perennial plant has such a unique look, it is often used as a source to create bonsai trees.
 The slow-growing evergreen tree produces a softwood that is generally harder and more durable than many other driftwoods of its type.